Azure/RingMaster/README.md

 Install the latest version of [Git for Windows](https://git-scm.com/download/win) for working with the repo.

-Install [Visual Studio 2017](https://www.visualstudio.com/downloads/) with Windows desktop C# and C++ support.
+Install [Visual Studio 2017](https://www.visualstudio.com/downloads/) with Windows desktop C# and dotnet core support.
 Either Professional or Enterprise edition will work, Community edition is not tested.

 [NuGet](https://www.nuget.org/downloads) should be already installed with Visual Studio 2017.
 If you choose to install MSBuild / .NET SDK / Windows SDK, then install the command line version.
 NuGet is required to restore several packages before the build.

+On Linux machine, install Dotnet Core SDK 2.1 or more recent version and download the latest nuget.
+To run nuget, install latest stable version of Mono from [official website](http://www.mono-project.com).

 ## Bootstrap the development environment

 In Start Menu (or whatever equivalent), find "Visual Studio 2017", open "visual Studio Tools" folder, click "Developer Command Prompt for VS 2017".
 A command prompt will show up, where one may run MSBuild, C# and C++ compilers.

-Change to the `ossbuild` directory in the repo, for instance `C:\github\Azure\RingMaster\ossbuild`, start PowerShell, and run `ossbuild.ps1`.
-The script will restore all required packages, generate a file for package definitions, and set several environment variables.
+Then set the environment variable OSSBUILD to 1.

-## Build the source code
+## Build on Windows platform

-Go to any directory at root, `src`, or under `src`, run MSBuild like what you normally do.
-The binaries are saved at `out` directory under the repo root.

-The projects are designed to be built in parallel.
-If the number of processor is 8 (check the environment variable `NUMBER_OF_PROCESSOR`), the recommended command to build is:
+To build all projects, simply run `build\build.cmd` in a Command Prompt after cleaning up the workspace.

+To open project in Visual Studio IDE, assuming the workspace is stored at `C:\rd\Networking-Vega`, after openning "Developer Command Prompt for VS 2017" from Start Menu, run the following command to generate the solution file:

+    cd C:\rd\Networking-Vega\src
+    set SRCROOT=C:\rd\Networking-Vega\src
+    powershell ..\ossbuild\proj2sln.ps1 -Sln .\src.sln dirs.proj

+Then open `src.sln` in file explorer or command prompt.
+Note that the conversion from project files to solution file can be performed to any `*.csproj` files.

+If any NuGet package is not restored automatically during the build, run the following at `src` directory:

+    nuget restore packages.config
+    msbuild /v:m /t:restore

+Recommended way to run MSBuild is:

-    msbuild /m:8 /v:m /fl
+    msbuild /v:m /m /fl

-The second argument sets the verbosity to minimal.
+Which means:

+* Verbosity level for console output is minimal.
+* Use all available processors to build projects in parallel.
+* Save detailed build log in msbuild.log.

+Building inside Visual Studio or using dotnet CLI also works.

-## Build in Visual Studio IDE
+## Build on Linux platform

-Once in the bootstrapped PowerShell window, one can open any project in VS IDE, for instance:

-    devenv .\Backend\Common\RingMasterBackendCommon.csproj

-Because the VS solution file (`*.sln`) is not checked in, you may need to manually add depended projects to the default solution in order to *rebuild*.
-If you build once in the command line using MSBuild, incremental build will work.
-You may also write a script to parse all csproj files and generate a sln file.

-You may also use Visual Studio Code to build:

-    code.exe .
+On Linux only dotnet CLI is supported, use the following steps to build the code:

+    export OSSBUILD=1
+    cd src
+    nuget restore packages.config
+    dotnet build